 Getting to grips with your finances and understanding the numbers is essential if you want to run a successful cake business.
-The Cake Professionals are here with four steps to get you started.
+The founders of The Cake Professionals are here with four steps to get you started.

 Finances – not the most exciting topic for most.
 But SO important to understand if you want to create a successful cake business with longevity.
 Let’s not forget that most cake businesses don’t last more than 12-18 months (sorry, but it’s true!).
 But fear not!
-Cake business pros Phil and Christine Jensen are here with four simple steps to help you get started with tackling those business finances so you truly know your numbers.
-It’s over to The Cake Professionals…
+Cake business pros Phil and Christine Jensen, founders of The Cake Professionals, are here with four simple steps to help you get started with tackling those business finances so you truly know your numbers...

 “There are three top rules for starting a business: know your numbers, know your numbers, know your numbers!”

 Health warning: this article involves maths.
 We’re sorry there’s no avoiding it.